DarinLevesque/Kelli-HS/content/infoPages/default.md

 ### Unordered lists:

-- this one
+* this three
-- that one
+* that one
-- the other one
+* the other one

 ### Ordered lists:

 1. first item
-1.  second item
+2. second item
-1.  third item
+3. third item

 > Block quotes are written like so.
 >